Anderson Municipal Airport

-Anderson Municipal Airport (IATA: AID, ICAO: KAID, FAA LID: AID) (Darlington Field) is a public use airport three miles east of Anderson in Madison County, Indiana.
+Anderson Regional Airport (IATA: AID, ICAO: KAID, FAA LID: AID) (Darlington Field) is a public use airport three miles east of Anderson in Madison County, Indiana.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.
-The airport currently has no scheduled air service.
+The airport currently has no scheduled air service however, is one of the busiest general aviation airports in the State of Indiana given its high volume of flight training and charter traffic.

 Previous air service

 Prior to the closing of the General Motors factories in Anderson, the airport did have relatively small service to Detroit (Metro), Detroit (City), Kokomo, Buffalo, Indianapolis, and Dayton.
 This service, however, was very limited and intended for General Motors employees to go from factory to factory.
 These flights were served by snacks and even a Continental Breakfast.

 Facilities

 The airport covers 619 acres (251 ha) at an elevation of 919 feet (280 m).
 It has two asphalt runways: 12/30 is 5,400 by 100 feet (1,646 x 30 m), and runway 18/36 is 3,399 by 75 feet (1,036 x 23 m).

 The airport operates its own fixed-base operator.
 Besides fuel, parking and ground handling, catering, deicing, GPUs, and tugs are available line services.
 Conference rooms, refreshments, snooze rooms, work stations, and courtesy cars are also provided.
 Aircraft rental, sales, and maintenance as well as pilot training are also available at the airport.
+The airport was reclassified as a regional airport in late 2024 because of its increase of based aircraft (around 110) and drastic increase in flight operations.
+The airport was renamed Anderson Regional Airport at that time.